guettli/programming-guidelines/README.rst

 But etckeeper is no backup tool.
 It is just a handy tool to see what has changed and when this change happened.

-We wrap it and dump additional information into /etc/etckeeper/extra before "git commit".
+We wrap it and dump additional information into /etc/etckeeper/extra/ before "git commit".
 We add: /var/spool/cron, output of hwinfo, lsblk, fdisk, pvdisplay, vgdisplay, lvdisplay, dpkg/rpm package list, postgres config.

+Does it make sense to add the output of `df` into /etc/etckeeper/extra/ ?

+I think it makes no sense, since this changes daily.
+If no change was made to the configuration, then there should be no commit in /etc/.git.

 If you do coding to implement backup ...
 ........................................